Uniqueness of meromorphic functions that share Two Sets

 \begin{theo}\cite{chak} Let $P(z)$ be a strong uniqueness polynomial of the form (\ref{eb1}) satisfying the condition (\ref{eb3}) and $P'(z)$ have no simple zeros.
 Further suppose that $S_{1}=\{\beta_{1},\beta_{2}\}$ and $S_{2}=\{\alpha_{1},\alpha_{2},\ldots,\alpha_{n}\}$.
-If two non-constant meromorphic functions $f$ and $g$ share the set $S_{1}$ IM and $S_{2}$ CM, and $n\geq 6$, then $f\equiv g$. \end{theo} But, in literature, the examples of strong uniqueness polynomials are few.
-Thus the motivation of this paper is to present one uniqueness theorem which show how two meromorphic functions are uniquely determined by their two finite shared sets.
-This sharing sets are a new kind of pair of finite range sets in $\mathbb{C}$ for meromorphic functions corresponding to their uniqueness.
+If two nonconstant meromorphic functions $f$ and $g$ share the set $S_{1}$ IM and $S_{2}$ CM, and $n\geq 6$, then $f\equiv g$. \end{theo} But, in literature, the examples of strong uniqueness polynomials are few.
+Thus the motivation of this paper is to present some uniqueness theorems which show how two meromorphic functions are uniquely determined by their two shared sets.
 Let us consider the following polynomial which was introduced in (\cite{1.2}) by A. Banerjee and B. Chakraborty. \\

 where $a, b$ be two complex numbers such that $b\neq0$, $a\not=b$ and